 The next Symposium will take place May 30 - June 3, 2017.

-The eighth Starling-DeLay Symposium on Violin Studies is dedicated to fostering the legacy of the late renowned teacher, Dorothy DeLay.
-Taking place at The Juilliard School, the 2015 Symposium features world-renowned artist-faculty teaching pedagogy and master classes, and performing in recitals.
+The ninth Starling-DeLay Symposium on Violin Studies is dedicated to fostering the legacy of the late renowned teacher, Dorothy DeLay.
+The Symposium takes place at The Juilliard School and features world-renowned artist-faculty teaching pedagogy and master classes, and performing in recitals.